 Where to Apply and Pay for a Permit

 To obtain a food permit for a community event, the completed application may be submitted for review to the local District Office with jurisdiction over the location of the event.
 Please see the List of District Offices.
 Fees must be paid at the time the application is submitted.
-The Community Event Fee Schedule provides additional information regarding fee payment.
+A list of public health permit fees associated with temporary food facilities can be found on the

 Mobile Food Facilities (MFF)